webdev-dave/reddit-museum/README.md

 - create touch/swipe effect for gallery on mobile
 - add hover effect for hamburger menu button
 - add a collapse all button in the NavBarMenu
-- remove desktop dropdown (and upload code to new git repo).
-Then style navBarMenu to work for desktop mode
-- add zoom in/out buttons for image in full screen mode (and make sure to allow default browser zoom to work - currently not working)
+- add zoom in/out buttons for image in full scree- remove desktop dropdown (and upload code to new git repo).
+Then style navBarMenu to work for desktop mode n mode (and make sure to allow default browser zoom to work - currently not working)
 - add search button (and map to enter button) to activate search, also show amount of search results on the top of the search results page
 - make sure that every genre loads a minimum of 35 images (if first request < 35 than automatically request and load the next batch or results)
 - add a share link button option